 |Bethlehem Chapel (Betlémská Kaple) is set on Bethlehem Square (Betlémské náměstí), a delightful little square just a few minutes walk from the much larger Old Town Square.|

-Bethlehem Chapel has a torrid history, one which reflects the many religious wars that had such an impact on Prague and the Czech Republic as a whole.
+Bethlehem Chapel has had a torrid history, which reflects the many religious wars to impact Prague and the Czech Republic.

-Shortly afterwards, the Czech Technical University took control of it, until 1661, when it was altered from a protestant to a catholic church by the Jesuits.
+The Czech Technical University then took control until 1661, when Bethlehem Chapel was altered from a protestant to a catholic church by the Jesuits.

 In 1786, a major section of the chapel was destroyed.
 It was reconstructed in the 20th century under the instruction of the architect J. Fragner.
 Parts of the original walls remain in the structure.

 Bethlehem Chapel continues to hold regular religious services.
 While the crypt hosts temporary exhibitions.